Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 # Dependency-Track

-Secure the Future of Your Software Supply Chain with OWASP Dependency-Track.
+Secure the Future of Your Software Supply Chain with OWASP Dependency-Track

 ![](assets/dependency-track-banner.png)